Frequently Asked Questions About Skyla®

 What uterine size is appropriate for Skyla use?

 In the clinical trials for Skyla, the inclusion and exclusion criteria did not include parameters on the size of the uterus.
-Delay insertion a minimum of 6 weeks or until involution of the uterus is complete following a delivery or second trimester abortion.
-The risk of perforation is higher if inserted in lactating women and may be higher if inserted in women who are postpartum or when the uterus is fixed retroverted.
+Do not insert Skyla until a minimum of 6 weeks after second trimester abortion or miscarriage, or until the uterus is fully involuted.
+If involution is delayed, wait until involution is complete before insertion.
+The risk of perforation is higher if inserted in lactating women and may be higher if inserted in women who are postpartum or when the uterus is fixed retroverted or not completely involuted.

 How do I bill for Skyla?